 Triversa have switched from WPC to SPC.
 What does that mean?
 Triversa (TV) was a wood polymer composite (WPC) core flooring, and the new Triversa Trex Prime flooring is constructed with a solid stone polymer composite (SPC) core.

 The changes make the flooring thinner, stronger and more dent resistant.
 It is also much more resistant to moisture/water damage.
 But it is also harder, so not as “cushiony” under your feet.
+We like this product as a waterproof vinyl flooring for bathrooms.

 REVIEW OF THE COLLECTION